ionutop/add-menu-to-ess-sites/README.md

 Requirements
 - install python 3+ with PIP
 - in CMD run 'pip install selenium' as administrator
+- install chromedriver for python

-set username in test_data for the desired locale run run.py
+set 'locale' in test_data for the desired locale run run.py